devashishgorai/devashishgorai/README.md

 <!-- HEADER -->
 ---

-## 🌌 Beyond the Code
+## My Breif Intro..

 ---

 ### 💎 I'm Devashish Gorai

-I'm Devashish Gorai, a passionate Full Stack Developer and startup builder, working on real-world solutions that combine technology, business, and AI.
+I'm from IEM-kolkata, a passionate Full Stack Developer and startup builder, working on real-world solutions that combine technology, business, and AI.

 Currently pursuing my journey in engineering, I focus on building scalable systems and bridging the gap between practical problems and smart digital solutions.